fgogolli/aws-htc-grid/docs/workshop/content/30_monitoring/10_grafana_and_prometheus/_index.en.md

 ## Create a cognito user (CLI)

 All the services accessible via a public URL require authentication via Amazon Cognito.
 In the case of Grafana, a default user called `admin` is created as part of the deployment.
-The password for the user will be the value for `GRAFANA_ADMIN_PASSWORD` in the section [Deploy HTC-Grid]({{< ref "20_deploy_htc/70_deploying_htc/_index.en.md" >}}).
+The initial password for the user will be the value for `GRAFANA_ADMIN_PASSWORD`, as used in the section [Deploy HTC-Grid]({{< ref "20_deploy_htc/70_deploying_htc/_index.en.md" >}}), however, you will be required to change this upon your first login.

-However, more users can be created as below.
+However, additional users can be created as below:

 {{% notice warning %}}
 Replace `<my_cognito_user>` and `<my_cognito_password>` with your own username and password.